hashicorp/otto/website/source/docs/plugins/app.html.md

 You can use `helper/bindata` directly, which we do in some places, or more likely you'll be using the `helper/compile` helper to assist with compilation which automatically processes your data directory for templates.

+## ScriptPacks

+Otto encourages the use of [ScriptPacks](/docs/plugins/scriptpack.html) for any logic that isn't running directly on the user's machine, such as in a development or deployment environmet.

+ScriptPacks are pure standalone shell libraries.
+By putting complex logic within ScriptPacks, we encourage unit testing and reusability for more stable app types.

+ScriptPacks are integrated directly within the `helper/compile` interface for easy use.
+For example, directly from the Ruby application type, within the compilation options for `helper/compile`:

+    ScriptPacks: []*scriptpack.ScriptPack{
+        &stdSP.ScriptPack,
+        &rubySP.ScriptPack,
+    },

+This tells the compilation helper to automatically compile in the Ruby and stdlib ScriptPacks (referenced using their Go package names).
+Then, within the shell scripts used by the app type, you can see ScriptPack usage:

+    . /otto/scriptpacks/STDLIB/main.sh
+    . /otto/scriptpacks/RUBY/main.sh
+    otto_init

+    otto_output "Installing Ruby ${RUBY_VERSION}.
+This can take a few minutes..." ruby_install_prepare
+    ruby_install ruby-${RUBY_VERSION}

+The application type then uses the high-level functions from the ScriptPack directly, which are each well tested on their own.